davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

   .. index:: naming convention, implementation headers

-  If you use #pragma implementation with no argument, it applies to an include file with the same basenameA files :dfn:`basename` is the name stripped of all leading path information and of trailing suffixes, such as .h or .C or .cc. as your source file.
+  If you use #pragma implementation with no argument, it applies to an include file with the same basenameA file's :dfn:`basename` is the name stripped of all leading path information and of trailing suffixes, such as .h or .C or .cc. as your source file.
 For example, in allclass.cc, giving just